meta-llama/llama-models/models/llama3_1/MODEL_CARD.md

 ## Benchmark scores

 In this section, we report the results for Llama 3.1 models on standard automatic benchmarks.
 For all the evaluations, we use our internal evaluations library.
 Details of our evals can be found [here](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/eval_details.md).
-We are also releasing the raw data generated as part of our evals which can be found [here](https://huggingface.co/meta-llama).
+We are also releasing the raw data generated as part of our evals which can be found [here](https://huggingface.co/meta-llama) in the dataset sections.

 ### Base pretrained models